 Dehydration, simply put is what happens when your body loses more fluid than you take in.
-As we learned in our previous post, water makes up about 60% of the human body, so it’s clear that we need water to keep us going every day.
+As we learned in our previous post on the importance of staying hydrated, water makes up about 60% of the human body, so it’s clear that we need water to keep us going every day.
 When you experience dehydration, it doesn’t just mean you are losing water.
 It also means you’re losing electrolytes such as potassium and sodium, which helps your body breath, move, talk and do all the other things it needs to operate and feel our best!

 When you or your child is dehydrated, you may feel multiple effects, and the signs and symptoms can differ with age.

 - No wet diapers (for 3 hours or longer)

 Many things can lead to dehydration, including the flu, food poisoning, travel, heat, exercise and fever.

 If you’ve ever had food poisoning or the stomach flu, you know all of the not-so-pleasant symptoms that come along with them.
 Symptoms like diarrhea and vomiting can lead to dehydration which can make you feel even worse (yes it’s possible!), and if not treated, can become a serious problem.

 But never fear, CDHF is here!
 We have come up with top tips and strategies to help manage dehydration when you or your child has come down with one of these illnesses.